lAntraXxXl/FAQ_accordion/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please commitment
+Feedback is always welcome, so if you have any to give on this challenge please let me know.

+**Have fun building!** 🚀